mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Misc.
 Resupply Tips

 * Go to Trout Lake!
 It’s a cute town, great milkshakes, and splits up the 150 miles between White Pass and Cascade Locks.
 * Portland is great, but you’ll spend much of your day trying to get around the city.
 Consider Hood River instead.
 It’s a fun town and easy enough to navigate.
+You can get there by bus from Cascade Locks.
 * For shipping out boxes, private all-in-one stores like Postal Annex are super convenient: you can ship USPS, UPS and FEDEX from one place.
 * Download all the apps (USPS, UPS, FEDEX) and always enter tracking numbers when you get them.
 * Never put Tide Pods in your resupply boxes!
-They will make everything in your box taste of Tide.
+They will make everything in your box taste of laundry detergent.
 * For your boxes in WA, less is more!
 You won’t have hiker hunger yet.
 You can usually supplement with more food if you need it from stores.
 Hiker Boxes are notoriously full in WA.
 * Make your WA boxes before you go.
 The rest can be made up while you’re on trail, from bigger towns (Hood River, Ashland, Mt Shasta, Tehachapi).
 Your OR and CA boxes will be far nicer and more attuned to your needs.